cozy/cozy-stack/docs/sharing.md

 ```

 It is worth mentionning that the permissions are defined on the sharer side, but
-are enforced on the recipients side (and also on the sharer side if the
+are enforced on the recipients side (and also on the sharer side if the sharing
-sharing is a master-master type), as the documents are pushed to their
+is a two-way type), as the documents are pushed to their databases.
-databases.

 #### recipients